RaymondFeckoury/Group5_FinalProject/README.md

 COMMIT;

 ## The database is now seeded with data that demonstrates the site's functionality.

+> Opening Application Organizer:

+In XAMPP, click “go to application,” and replace the URL with localhost/Group5_FinalProject.
+Please note that this URL may change in response to the port being used.

+From this URL, click "source code," then "HTML," and then you will see our landing page.

 ## Log in with the following account information:

 ## Username: user1, Password: password123

+# Functionality:

+> Account Functionality:

+Create a new account with username, email, password.
+Email a link to reset password if the user forgets their login information.
+Reset password once logged in.

+> Security/Validation:

+Passwords are hashed.
+All forms are validated using PHP and/or JavaScript.
+Passwords have a minimum length requirement.
+Session variables are used to track the user.

+> Site features:

+Save applications you would like to apply to in the future along with the deadline and a priority field that the user enters.
+Add and view completed applications.
+Move applications from completed to accepted or rejected.
+Save upcoming interviews along with their respective dates.

+# Operating Systems and browsers

+> Operating Systems:

+Mac OSX
+Windows

+> Browsers:

+Safari
+Chrome

+# Libraries and frameworks

+Application Organizer was created using HTML, CSS, Bootstrap, Google Font API, vanilla JavaScript, PHP, and MySQL.

+# Starter code

+No starter code was used, all source code is available at the github repository.

+# Directory structure

+An image is provided in the user guide.